reikoNeko/icinga2bot/PITCHME.md

 ## From Nagios to Icinga2: A Brief History

-* Nagios begain as NetSaint, but the name was challenged over a similar trademark, so became Nagios
+* Nagios was a godsend--actually a Galstead-send--back in 1999, a web gui that showed you an overview of server health and alerted you when things were in trouble.

 +++
-* It was a godsend--actually a Galstead-send--back in 1999, a web gui that showed you an overview of server health and alerted you when things were in trouble.
-+++

 * Not just up/down, but could apply warning threshholds.

 ![Nagios status sample](http://my-plugin.de/wiki/_media/check_multi/examples/multi_feeds_passive_sample.png)

 +++

 * In 2009, Nagios split into Nagios Core and Nagios Enterprise; the former is still GPL, but the latter addons were not open-source.

 +++

 * As a result, developers began forking Nagios and open-sourcing some workalike Enterprise features; Icinga was one of these.

 +++

 * Icinga was a direct fork, Icinga2 is a ground-up rewrite with a new API

 ---

-## API, check!
+## So we have an API!

-* The Icinga2 API receives REST calls over HTTPS and returns JSON.
+* The Icinga2 API sends and receives JSON over HTTPS.

 * Accepts comments and commands

 * Provides an event stream of all the check results and state changes

 +++

 * Sample Python code in icinga.org documentation

 * Wait, was that Step 2?
 PROFIT!